cjhudlin/VOXCOMM-intercom/README.md

 ---

+### 🛠️ Firmware and hardware
+## Firmware
+**LATEST:** **V1.0** is soon to be released.
+This firmware WILL have limitations and not all tests have been completed.
+Any feedback would be greatly appreciated
+Firmware can be found here: [Firmware](https://github.com/cjhudlin/VOXCOMM-intercom/blob/Firmware)

+## Hardware
+Further information on hardware will be released in due course.

 ## 🤝 How You Can Contribute
 VOXCOMM is passion-driven — contributions are always welcome!

+---

 **Areas where help is most valuable:**
 - 🧱 **Enclosure Design** — waterproof, ergonomic enclosure concepts